 The Association has met the requirements of the Texas Open Meetings Act by complying with posting requirements for meetings of the Board of Directors and its subcommittees.
-Pursuant to Chapter 2210.105 meetings are broadcast live and archived for later viewing on our website.
-Most recently, the Actuarial and Underwriting Committee met on July 25, 2013 and August 5, 2013 in Austin.
-All three meetings were broadcast live and are currently archived for viewing on TWIA's website (www.twia.org).
+Pursuant to Chapter 2210.105, meetings are broadcast live and archived for later viewing on our website (www.twia.org).
+There were no meetings held during this reporting period.
+The next scheduled meeting is the quarterly meeting of the Board of Directors on December 10, 2013.